FMS 2025.04

 User configurable options:

-By default, FMS is built without OpenMP and in single precision (r4)
+By default, FMS is built with OpenMP enabled and delivered in static library files.

 The following build options are available:

--DOPENMP "Build FMS with OpenMP support" DEFAULT: OFF
+-DOPENMP "Build FMS with OpenMP support" DEFAULT: ON

 -D64BIT "Build 64-bit (r8) FMS library" DEFAULT: OFF